← Back to lessons

 Custom domains

 The .pages.dev URL works, but you might want your own domain.
-If you buy a domain (around $10/year from Cloudflare or any registrar), you can tell Claude Code:
+If you buy a domain (around $10/year from Cloudflare or any registrar), tell Claude Code:

-Connect my custom domain myname.com to this Cloudflare Pages project
+Connect my custom domain myname.com to this Cloudflare project

-Claude Code will configure the DNS settings.
-But a custom domain is completely optional.
-The free .pages.dev URL works perfectly for sharing your work.
+A custom domain is completely optional.
+The free URL works perfectly for sharing your work.

 04